alphagov/govuk-import-export-prototype/answer/overseas-investment-insurance.markdown

 If you’re investing any type of resources in a company abroad, you can get insurance to cover the risk of:

 * political instability or violence in the country of your investment
-* the local government taking control of the company you’ve invested in (against internal law)
+* the local government taking control of the company you’ve invested in (against international law)
 * restrictions on returns or currency ‘ exchange controls’ imposed by the local  government

 {% endcontentfor %}